-The 10-year time horizon forecasts additional borrowings of \$60 million over the forecast time horizon with the new debt funding the capital program.
+The 10-year time horizon forecasts additional borrowings of \$20 million until BHI's next rebasing application in 2026 and \$90M over the forecast period.
 The company's capacity to borrow for capital projects is sound with a debt/capital structure within lender covenants.